Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 What happens if you live in the ULEZ?

-From the 8th April 2019 to the 24th October 2021, residents who lived within the Ultra Low Emission Zone were able to claim a 100% discount on the charge.
-However, residents must now either pay the full charge or switch to a compliant car.
+From the 8th of April 2019 to the 24th of October 2021, residents who lived within the Ultra Low Emission Zone could claim a 100% discount on the charge.
+However, residents must now pay the full charge or switch to a compliant car.

 How do I know if I need to pay ULEZ?